ChrisH2727/Milestone-1/readme.md

 This should make it easy another coder to enhance or modify.

-Note, that external hyperlinks are at the bottom of the script so that they load last awwoling the main body of the page to render.
+Note, that external hyperlinks are at the bottom of the script so that they load last allowing the main body of the page to render.

 ### 8.0 Design Constraints

-The web pages associated with the URL www.exertus-solutions.co.k.
+The web pages associated with the URL www.exertus-solutions.co.uk.
 There is a hyperlink to www.exertus-solutions.co.uk at the top right of the header.

 Emails sent from the contacts page do not reach a nominated email address and the response message is a dummy.

 ### 9.0 Future Enhancements

 A further page could be added to highlight some of the interesting projects that I have undertaken.
 These projects demonstrate my passion for IOT and how this technology may be harnessed to monitor our environment for polution at a macro level.
-It also demonstrates my skills as a hardware engineer, and a developer of software for micro-controller applications, epecially if the micro-controller is a low-cost and high performance device as may be found in billions of domestic products.
+It also demonstrates my skills as a hardware engineer, and a developer of software for micro-controller applications.
+Epecially if the micro-controller is a low-cost and high performance device as may be found in billions of domestic products.

 ### 10.0 Defect/Resolution Log